 Shift in attitude towards these returnee kids doesn’t necessarily mean that the old stereotypes and prejudice went away.
 In fact, it’s very much still present.

-Growing up as a kikokushijo myself, I’ve heard countless of horror stories involving fellow returnee kids being bullies and shunned at school, simply because they’re… well, different.
+Growing up as a kikokushijo myself, I’ve heard countless of horror stories involving fellow returnee kids being bullied and shunned at school, simply because they’re… well, different.

 Blurt out a word of foreign language and you receive intense stares from the whole class.
 Talk about your experiences living abroad as frankly as possible, and you’re perceived as bragging.
 Bullies force these returnee kids to speak in a foreign language to “prove” that their life abroad is the honest truth, when a good chunk of kikokushijo do not learn a new language because they attended Japanese schools in their localities overseas.